flaviowh/Google-Adv.-Data-Analytics-Notebooks/README.md

 ### Google Advanced Data Analytics Capstone

 The end of the course challenge.
-Pretty underwhelming considering the previous notebooks to be honest.
+Pretty underwhelming considering the previous notebooks, to be honest.

 ### Notes

+The datasets used in the notebooks are not in this repository because some can be lenghty, but they can be easily found online.

+The Google team structured the material around the concept of the PACE framework for project building, which stands for Planning, Analysing, Constructing and Executing.
+While I think the concepts are useful for organizing a workflow in a work environment, I didn't focus on it here, and chose to showcase more the technical content.
+If the reader is curious, they can easily look it up.

 if you are interested in data science and machine learning and know some Python already, I cannot recommend these two books enough, which should be read in the following order: